 - Nelle is ready to organize the files that the protein assay machine will create.
-First, she creates a directory called north-pacific-gyre (to remind herself where the data came from).
-Inside that, she creates a directory called 2012-07-03, which is the date she started processing the samples. - Each of her physical samples is labelled according to her lab's convention with a unique ten-character ID, such as 'NENE01729A'.
+First, she creates a directory called north-pacific-gyre (to remind herself where the data came from). - Each of her physical samples is labelled according to her lab's convention with a unique ten-character ID, such as 'NENE01729A'.
 This ID is what she used in her collection log to record the location, time, depth, and other characteristics of the sample, so she decides to use it as part of each data file's name.
 Since the assay machine's output is plain text, she will call her files NENE01729A.txt, NENE01812A.txt, and so on.
-All 1520 files will go into the same directory.
+All 1520 files will go into the same directory. - Note that you may also consider to use dates, such as creating a directory called 2012-07-03, to segregate data for a project where data may be gathered at different times.